 Published books consist of two softcover textbooks co-written by Garrels, Fred Mackenzie, and Cynthia Hunt.
-While many of Garrels' journal articles are contained in the original series, the addition includes a substantial number of articles, dating between 1941 and 1988.
-Most of the reprints are arranged chronologically; folders may also include occasional sheets of correspondence related to an article.
+The addition contains a substantial number of articles, dating between 1941 and 1988; the folders may include occasional correspondence related to an article.
 Articles with much related correspondence were placed in separate folders and organized alphabetically by title.
 Other publications consist of Garrels' editorial work, work completed for the government (mostly the Department of the Interior), and a folder of correspondence and diagrams for an unknown government publication.
 One folder contains requests to use Garrels' diagrams and figures in other author's publications.
 A final folder contains unidentified notes taken by Garrels and unidentified article drafts.

 This collection is stored off-site and requires two business days advance notice for retrieval.
 Please contact the McCormick Library at firstname.lastname@example.org or 847-491-3635 for more information or to schedule an appointment to view the collection.

 Language of Materials